Great-imala/Adult-Census-Income-Dataset/README.md

 # Adult-Census-Income-Dataset
 This dataset contains information about individuals from the 1994 US Census, with the goal of predicting whether a person's income exceeds $50,000 per year.
 The dataset includes demographic and employment information, such as age, education level, occupation, and work hours per week.
-### Description of the Data:
 The dataset contains 48,842 instances, but 32,562 of the data was use in the course of this study, with a mix of continuous and categorical variables.
 The data is mostly complete, with some missing values in the native-country feature.
 The income variable is imbalanced, with approximately 76% of instances having an income of <=50K and 24% having an income of >50K.
 ## Potential Use Questions:
 •	Predicting individual income levels based on demographic and employment information (such as sex, educational level, marital status, occupation, race, country and age).
 •	Does work hours determines individuals income?
 •	Analyzing the relationships between hours-per-week, capital-gain and capital-loss on income.
 # Income Classification and Demographic Analysis Project

-## 📌 Project Overview

-This project focuses on analyzing and predicting an individual’s income category (≤50K or >50K USD) using demographic and work-related data.
-It combines statistical analysis, machine learning, and visualizations to uncover patterns in income distribution by age, education, gender, country, and occupation.

----

-## 🎯 Objectives

-- Predict income classification using structured demographic and employment data.
-- Evaluate the importance of various features on income levels.
-- Use regression and statistical summaries to validate patterns.
-- Visualize income disparities across countries and sexes.

 ---